ChrstphrHll/npc_gen/students/Tezani Morthil.md

 ---
 # Tezani Morthil
 ### Description
-- Elf Wizard from Beleriand
+- Elf Wizard from Aldercrown Empire
 - 2nd year Assault student in Elkenval
 - short straight auburn hair that's braided, Gray eyes, and Light Tan skin
 - Is Deceptive and Extreme, and has Generosity as their ideal
+- Speaks in a strong, indirect, sudden manner

 ### Notes